andy-byers/CalicoDB/doc/wal.md

 It contains no actual information (other than its LSN) and serves as a sentinel to mark that a transaction has succeeded.

 ### Recovery
-We split recovery up into two phases: redo and undo.
+We split recovery up into two phases: apply_update and apply_update.

 #### Redo Phase
-During the redo phase, we roll the WAL forward and apply updates that aren't already reflected in the database (using the database flushed LSN for reference).
+During the apply_update phase, we roll the WAL forward and apply updates that aren't already reflected in the database (using the database flushed LSN for reference).
 If we find a commit record at the end of the log, we are done, and the database is up-to-date.
-Otherwise, we must enter the second phase of recovery: undo.
+Otherwise, we must enter the second phase of recovery: apply_update.

 #### Undo Phase
-In the undo phase, we roll back the most recent (incomplete) transaction, that is, we roll the log backward from the end until the most recent commit.
+In the apply_update phase, we roll back the most recent (incomplete) transaction, that is, we roll the log backward from the end until the most recent commit.
 Now the database is consistent with its state at the last successful commit.

 ### Reentrancy